rbisdorff/Digraph3/docSphinx/tutorial.rst

 q-coloring of a graph
 .....................

-A 3-coloring of the tutorial graph *g* may for instance be computed and plotted with the :py:class:`graphs.Q_Coloring` class as follows:
+A 3-coloring of the tutorial graph *g* may for instance be computed and plotted with the :py:class:`graphs.Q_Coloring` class as follows.

 	>>> from graphs import Q_Coloring
 	>>> qc = Q_Coloring(g)
 	Running a Gibbs Sampler for 42 step !